UNFmontreal/Dcm2Bids/docs/how-to/use-main-commands.md

 See `dcm2bids -h` or `dcm2bids --help` to show the help message that contains more information.

+!!! important

+    If your directory or file names have space in them, we recommend that you change all the spaces for another character (`_` or `-`) but if you can't change the names, you have to wrap each argument with quotes as in the exemple below:

+    `dcm2bids -d "DICOM DIR" -p PARTICIPANT_ID -c "path/with spaces to/CONFIG FILE.json"`

 ## Output

 dcm2bids creates a `sub-<PARTICIPANT_ID>` directory in the output directory (by